-Fig. 1 shows the area of investigation during cruise WH293.
-Starting off East Greenland in the Dohrn Bank region (stratum 7) on 20 October 2006, FRV "Walther Herwig III" went southwards along the East Greenland shelf and slope to complete bottom trawl fishing and CTD/Rosette work in stratum 6.
-Due to adverse weather condition, stratum 5 could not be sampled during autumn 2006.
+Fig. 1 shows the area of investigation during cruise WH305.
+Starting off East Greenland in the Dohrn Bank region (stratum 7) on 16 October 2007, FRV "Walther Herwig III" went southwards along the East Greenland shelf and slope to complete bottom trawl fishing and CTD/Rosette work in stratum 6.
+Due to adverse ice conditions, the southern part of stratum 5 could not be sampled during autumn 2007.
 From 27 October onwards, the ship worked in West Greenland waters, doing bottom trawl fishing and CTD/Rosette work, as well as CTD/Rosette observations along oceanographic sections.
-On 13 November 2006, FRV "Walther Herwig III" left Nuuk and made her way back to Bremerhaven where the cruise was finished on 22 November 2006.
+On 13 November 2007, FRV "Walther Herwig III" left Nuuk and made her way back to Bremerhaven where the cruise was finished on 22 November 2007.